Barnett-class lifeboat: Fleet

-51-foot Barnett
+51-foot Barnett (Stromness-class)

 History

 The 60-foot Barnett was too large and heavy to be slipway launched and so the 51 ft type was designed as a scaled down version which would be able to be stationed at a greater number of locations.
 The class is sometimes referred to as the "Stromness" after the first station to receive one.